bigskysoftware/missing/www/index.md

   * It offers a small set of components based on purely standard, semantic HTML, utilizing ARIA where appropriate, such as tabs.
   * Finally, it offers a small & curated set of class-based utilities for tweaking the styling of a site

-The objective of missing.css is to minimize the neccessary intervention in the HTML by allowing developers to start with a good out of the box experience, then build common components using plain, semantic HTML and then, only if necessary, apply a minimal number of classes to achieve.
+The objective of missing.css is to minimize the necessary intervention in the HTML by allowing developers to start with a good out of the box experience, then build common components using plain, semantic HTML and then, only if necessary, apply a minimal number of classes to achieve.